 Coordinator Jan Ali Opens in new window

 Description In the last decades there has been a surge in Islamic consciousness in Musllim communities across the globe.
 Islamic history has been punctuated by periods of revivalist activity and its hallmark always has been a desire for the return to Islamic origins - the basics of the faith as enshrined in the islamic scripture.
-This unit explores the phenomenon of contemporary Islamic revivalism.
-The unit contrasts contemporary Islamic revivalism with earlier expressions.
+This subject explores the phenomenon of contemporary Islamic revivalism.
+The subject contrasts contemporary Islamic revivalism with earlier expressions.
 It aims to demonstrate that contemporary Islamic revivalism has manifested itself in a multiplicity of forms as a defensive reaction to an epoch characterised as modernity.

 School Humanities & Comm Arts